 Such ingenuity has made San Francisco the top city in many categories.
 In October 2009 the readers of Condé Nast Traveler magazine voted San Francisco Best U.S. City in their annual Readers' Choice Awards; San Francisco has held its number one position for the 17th consecutive year in Condé Nast’s Best U.S. City award.

-Last fall San Francisco was also named one of “The World’s Happiest Cities” in an article posted September 2009, on Forbes.com.
+Last fall San Francisco was also named one of “The World’s Happiest Cities” in an article posted in September 2009, on Forbes.com.
 San Francisco, which ranks seventh out of 10 listed cities, is the only city in North America to be included in what the magazine calls “urban centers closely associated with unmitigated joy.”

 The “city by the bay” was also named the third healthiest city in the United States by BestPlaces.net.
 Cities were selected based on key factors including health status, nutrition and exercise, plus mental health and life balance.
 It was also named the most “walkable” city in the nation by the Web site WalkScore.com in 2008.
 The city scored 86 out of 100 based on residents’ proximity to services and amenities.
 Bicycle enthusiasts can enjoy easy pedaling along the Golden Gate Bridge or through the Panhandle.
 But if you appreciate a good bike workout, San Francisco provides the perfect uphill battle.